tripathics/iocl-tracker/README.md

 ![image](./media/admin-vehicle.jpeg)

-## If you click on the number plate It will show routes
+### If you click on the number plate It will show routes

 ![image](./media/vehicle-routes.jpeg)

+## Future Works

+1. Geofencing
+2. Overspeeding notification to the driver
+3. Emergency Button for help and support
+4. Fuel Informatoin

 #### Please Give a star if you love to read